CONNECTION TO NATURE:

 We intentionally use an Emergent Curriculum with a core of Project-Based Learning.
 Teachers plan for about 50% of our time together in nature, and letting the other 50% of learning emerge from whatever the children find that piques interest.
 We build on that curiosity the following week, by using those child passions to plan the first 50% with games, stories, and experiences that enhance the learning experience, allowing space for more learning to happen when we allow children to explore and find their next learning adventure.
 The “focus project” emerges as students’ explorations lead them to find a passion to dive into learning about.
 Students then use teamwork under the guidance of instructors to research and plan a project, and then solve a real-world problem.

 Our goals for student growth focus on four areas: Nature Connection (Heart), Nature Awareness (Head), Social Development (Community) and Physical Development (Body).
 Every class together includes stories, games and music specifically designed to stretch a child just past his/her current edge of knowledge, skills, and comfort to a new place of connecting deeper to the Natural world.

 To learn more about our approach to Nature Mentoring, I highly recommend the book, Coyote’s Guide to Connecting with Nature.
 We would love to talk more with you about the curriculum plans and specific goals you may have for your child.
 Feel free to reach out to your child’s Guide or to the Program Director at any time.

-Discovery Wilderness School is a Limited Liabilities Company, registered with the State of Michigan for the purpose of providing courses to home school students to enrich their connection to nature.
+Discovery Wilderness School is a Limited Liabilities Company, registered with the State of Michigan for the purpose of providing courses to enrich a student's connection to nature.
 We have developed a partnership with Grandville Parks System, and we are permitted to teach our outdoor courses at Wedgewood and Mill Race Parks in Grandville, Michigan as well as at Little Pine Island Salvation Army Camp in Comstock Park, and this is where we our courses take place.